-Get it Right, Keep it Tight: My Workout Schedule
+Get it Right, Keep it Tight: My Workout Routine

 I sometimes reminisce about days in my 20s when I could leisurely make my way to the gym.
 There was no time constraint on when to get there or how long to stay.My weekday now is just completely different.
 I just don’t have that same flexibility and have no time to make multiple visits to the gym.

-After much trial and error, I finally found a way to incorporate exercise into my schedule by skipping the gym and staying home.
+After much trial and error, I had to develop a different plan to be a fit mom.
+I finally found a way to incorporate exercise into my schedule by skipping the gym and staying home.
 This saves me 30 minutes of prepping for the gym and an additional 40 minutes of driving back and forth.
 Those 70 minutes now go to exercise or just getting other things done.
 Overall, I can estimate that my workout routine consists of 80% home exercise and 20% gym.

 Please trust that my schedule is still a work in progress.
 Some weeks I’m a rock star and other weeks my son’s sleep patterns completely throws off my game.
 It’s like kids have the superhuman ability to sense when you’re trying to etch out some “me time” and quickly put a stop to it.
 This past month was a perfect example: KB had finally started sleeping though the night!
 I would put him to bed at 8:30pm and he’d wake up around 6:30am.
 Insert praise hands here!
 I would wake up around 4:00am to sneak in an hour of exercise before starting the day.
 A 4:00am alarm sounds completely nuts but I actually end up with more sleep, more exercise, and more prepared for the day.
 I’ve also always preferred to workout in the morning to just get it out of the way.